SL C20: Refurbishment

-The C20F and the 270 3-car C20 sets will undergo a mid-life refurbishment at the Bombardier Transportation factory in Västerås, Västmanland between 2019 and 2023.
-During this period, the refurbished sets will be referred to as C20U or C25.
-The refurbishment will increase the standing capacity of all sets by converting one side of each car to all-longitudinal seating instead of the all-transverse seating currently in use, as well as removing a portion of seats in each end of a carriage to create spaces for wheelchairs and strollers.
-All seat upholstery will also be replaced and new yellow upholstery to designate priority seating will also be introduced, and each refurbished C20 set will be retrofitted with 16 CCTV cameras, an increase of 6 such cameras in each car prior to refurbishment.
+The C20F and the 270 3-car C20 sets underwent a mid-life refurbishment at the Alstom (formerly Bombardier Transportation) factory in Västerås, Västmanland between 2019 and 2023.
+During this period, the refurbished sets were referred to as C20U or C25.
+The refurbishment increased the standing capacity of all sets by converting one side of each car to all-longitudinal seating instead of the all-transverse seating currently in use (similar to the C1 and C30), as well as removing a portion of seats in each end of a carriage to create spaces for wheelchairs and strollers.
+All seat upholstery were replaced and new yellow upholstery to designate priority seating were also introduced, and each refurbished C20 set was retrofitted with 16 CCTV cameras, an increase of 6 such cameras in each car prior to refurbishment.

 C20F

 The C20F is a related prototype, built with "FICAS" technology – a highly innovative modular construction that uses a stainless steel skin bonded to a rigid composite core.
 This construction results in an extremely thin wall (25mm instead of the C20's 100mm), thereby creating a more spacious interior without altering the outer profile.

 The C20F has air conditioning in both the driver's cab and the passenger compartments, whereas the C20 has air conditioning in the driver's cab only.
 The exterior of the C20F differs by having smooth trolley sub-frames instead of the corrugated trolley sub-frames present in the C20.

 The C20F car assigned set 2000 and originally christened Incognito, then rechristened Elvira on 22 May 2012, when C20 set 2012, previously christened Elvira, was rechristened the Estelle on the occasion of Princess Estelle's baptism.

-The C20F operates on the Green Line of the Stockholm metro.